 How are Design Sprints Used?

-Design Sprints let development teams launch a minimal product in record time, allowing you to weigh user reactions before making expensive commitments in lengthy development projects.
+Design Sprints let development teams verify an idea and test while gathering feedback on a rough prototype in record time, allowing you to weigh user reactions before making expensive commitments in lengthy development projects.

-Design Sprints are derived from the Design Thinking process and provide a battle-tested, revolutionary framework for effective execution of development projects.
+Design Sprints are derived from the Design Thinking process and provide a battle-tested, revolutionary framework for effective feature testing of development projects.
 This framework is built on a 5-day format and helps to reduce the risk when bringing products or services to the market.

 Here is how the framework looks: